 Other types of narcissists, like Covert narcissists, may worry too much, may not be very effective in their daily functioning, may have high and unfulfilled expectations, and may be prone to stress.

 So, without further ado, here are the top 12 characteristics of a narcissist.
 Could they fit someone you know?

 Trait #1: Narcissists operate on a very low conscious level

 - A narcissistic sister, narcissistic brother, or narcissist friend may get obsessed with unimportant things.

-- Often times they are shallow and don’t have the depth of an average person.
+- Often, they are shallow and don’t have the depth of an average person.